CHENYU0112/AE_automation_gui/README.md

 ## Description

-FFU_automation_gui is a graphical user interface application for automating Power over Line (PoL) testing.
-It provides an interface for setting up and running efficiency and transient tests on electronic components.
+FFU_automation_gui is a graphical user interface application for setting up and running tests on the PoL Buck Converter.

 ## Features

-- Graphical user interface for test configuration
+- Support for multiple test types, including:
+  - Efficiency testing
-- Support for efficiency and transient testing
+  - Transient testing
+  - [New test types can be added here]
 - Integration with various test instruments
 - Real-time test progress and results display
 - Excel report generation